scj643/rhythmbox-gmusic/README.md

 * Secret storage implementing the [Secret Service DBus API](https://specifications.freedesktop.org/secret-service/)
 	* Tested only with `gnome-keyring`

+You must have previously logged in to Google Play Music on an Android device.
+If you don't have an Android device, you can use Google's official Android emulator (bundled as part of
+[Android Studio](https://developer.android.com/studio/)) to log in to Google Play Music.

 ## Installation

 First install package dependencies.